 • Mobile-Social spend is forecast to increase by 47.5% in 2017 and 34.4% in 2018.

 • Mobile-Search is also expected to increase by 26.8% in 2017 and 23.6% in 2018, commanding over 58% of total Paid Search spend (mobile platforms and desktop) in 2017.

 Given the importance of the mobile phone in emerging markets, where they are often the critical channel between citizens and government and financial services, mobile is also seeing significant growth.
 In India, for example, mobile ad spend is forecast to reach 41% of total digital spend in India by 2017 with a forecast year-on-year growth rate of 50.7% in 2017 and 43.6% in 2018.
 More broadly, the Asia-Pacific region is the second largest region in the world as far as its share of global ad spend on mobile is concerned (see chart below) and is rapidly catching up with North America.

 Share of Mobile Advertising Spend by Region (2018)

 As mobile advertising continues to grow, the ability to deliver contextual, targeted ads that connect with consumers will be a critical challenge.
 The average Briton, for example, owns 3.3 connected devices (e.g. phones, tablets, Fitbits), all of which vie for consumers’ attention.
 Maintaining attention in a world of distraction will be essential if mobile is to continue to deliver on its advertising potential.

 Dentsu Aegis Network proprietary data.

-This article was first published on Dentsu Aegis Network's website.
+This article was first published on the Dentsu Aegis Network website page.